 How To Prevent Mortgage Default With Loss Of Employment

 This Article Is About How To Prevent Mortgage Default With Loss Of Employment

 A person’s home is their single largest investment for most folks.
 Nobody wants to have a mortgage default.
 Unfortunately, there are times in people’s lives where they become unemployed due to involuntary and/or voluntary employment termination.
 When there is a job loss, the household income stream stops.
 There are ways to prevent mortgage default when homeowners have a loss of employment and avoid Mortgage Default.

-- When a mortgage lender approves borrowers for a mortgage loan, the underwriter looks not only at the following:
+When lenders approve borrowers for a mortgage loan, the underwriter looks not only at the following:

 - Credit scores

 - Credit history

 But most importantly, they look at income and employment history.
 Mortgage Underwriters main concern is that borrowers meet all mortgage guidelines as well as have the ability to repay their mortgage.